starcitizen-lug/knowledge-base/wiki/Troubleshooting/install-update-problems.md

 # 💾 Install & Update Problems

 ## Wine prefix creation failed
-- LUG Helper install log shows error similar to:
+- If the LUG Helper install log shows an error similar to:
   `warning: WINE is /path/to/bin/wine, which is neither on the path nor an executable file`
   To fix, make sure the mount point is not marked `noexec`
-- install log shows error similar to:
+- If the install log shows an error similar to:
   `SHA256 mismatch` or `no valid cabinets found`
   To fix, delete the winetricks cache in `~/.cache/winetricks/` and try installing again